PnCodeBreaker/BlogPost/README.md

 <h2> Features and Tech used in BlogPost:- </h2>
 <ul><li> Ejs is used as a Templating Engine.</li>
   <li> In the Backend NodeJs and MongoDB is used.</li></ul>
   <br><em>BlogPost Allows users to Create Blogs by making their own user Accounts with Login and Signup facilities and Users can Create delete and Update Posts and also like  other users post.</em><br> Dark mode is also added.
-Also Users can format/style their Posts via Html elements too as it supports Html Elements to Style individual Posts.
+Also Users can format/style their Posts via Html elements too as it supports Html Elements to Style individual Posts if from the input text area is submitted But at same time keeping security in mind javascript from form input will be ignored.
   <br>
 <h2> Developed by :- </h2>
 <ul><li><b> Prithwish Nandi </b> Github:- <a href="https://github.com/PnCodeBreaker">PNCodeBreaker</a></li>